Documentation Index

 cordon route add

-# Bearer auth with keyring
+# Bearer-style Authorization header with keyring

-# API key auth with 1Password
+# Raw API-key header with 1Password

-cordon route add --host api.anthropic.com --auth-type api_key --header-name x-api-key \
+cordon route add --host api.anthropic.com --auth-type header --header-name x-api-key \

 --source 1password --vault Engineering --item "Anthropic API Key" --field credential